International Alliance of Women: Symbols

 The organization adopted gold (or yellow; Or in heraldry) as its color in 1904.
 The color, derived from the sunflower, is the oldest symbol of women's rights.
 It had been adopted by American suffragists in 1867 and became the principal color of the American women's suffrage movement, typically used alongside white.
 Through the influence of the Alliance, gold and white became the principal colors of the mainstream international women's suffrage movement.

-Colors were important in the iconography of the suffrage movement.
-The use of the color gold began with Elizabeth Cady Stanton and Susan B. Anthony’s campaign in Kansas in 1867 and derived from the color of the sunflower, the Kansas state symbol.
-Suffragists used gold pins, ribbons, sashes, and yellow roses to symbolize their cause.
-In 1876, during the U.S. Centennial, women wore yellow ribbons and sang the song "The Yellow Ribbon."
-In 1916, suffragists staged "The Golden Lane" at the national Democratic convention; to reach the convention hall, all delegates had to walk through a line of women stretching several blocks long, dressed in white with gold sashes, carrying yellow umbrellas, and accompanied by hundreds of yards of draped gold bunting.
-Gold also signified enlightenment, the professed goal of the mainstream U.S. suffrage movement.
+Gold was associated with the sunflower, the Kansas state symbol, after Elizabeth Cady Stanton and Susan B. Anthony's 1867 Kansas campaign, and also signified enlightenment, the professed goal of the mainstream U.S. suffrage movement.